Topological fields with a generic derivation: Theories of topological fields with a generic derivation

 \subsection{Consistency}

 The main result of this section is Theorem \ref{thm:consistency} which shows that if $T$ is a complete theory of topological fields for which the topology is induced by a henselian valuation, then $T_\delta^*$ is consistent.
 As a consequence we obtain the consistency of $T_\delta^*$ for all theories $T$ described in Examples \ref{examples}.
 For some of such theories, the consistency of $T_\delta^*$ has already been proved.
 Indeed, the consistency of $\CODF$ was proved in \cite{singer1978} and was later generalized in \cite{Tressl} for large fields and then in \cite{guzy-point2010} for topological fields, using a notion of topological largeness.
 Although we will follow a very similar strategy to the known proofs, our argument is based on henselizations rather than using explicitly a notion of largeness (or topological largeness) for the fields under consideration.
+However, the fields for which consistency will be proven, all being henselian, are large fields.

 Let us start by a general criterion to show that $T_\delta^*$ is consistent.